Active Citizenship Network is organizing in the European Parliament on the 27 of February from 15.00 to 17:00 the meeting titled:

 access, information and innovation"

-CLICK HERE to participate by 15th February 2018 (registration is mandatory)
+CLICK HERE to participate by 16th February 2018 (sorry the registration is closed!)

 It will be hosted by the MEP Patrizia Toia in the framework of the MEPs Interest Group “European Patients’ Rights & Cross-Border Healthcare”.

 The initiative represents the final event of the two years of campaigning to raise awareness on cross-border healthcare titled “Patients’ rights have no borders”, realized by Active Citizenship Network thanks to the support of Novartis.